The Britten Guide to Wedding Veils

-Veil Fabric- you can buy samples of all our veil fabrics here.
+You can buy samples of veil fabrics from Britten Weddings here.

 - Our 'traditional tulle' which has a little body and volume and gives you that very traditional veil look.
 This is the original veil fabric!
 Our's is made in Somerset and made from a very high quality Nylon.
 The best thing about this tulle is it's strength, even though it is exceptionally fine it can support a lot of lace and detail without loosing it's lightness.
 See real brides wearing traditional tulle veils.

 - Our 'silk style tulle' which drapes and falls like silk without the hefty price tag.
 Silk style tulle is very soft and falls straight down with no volume at all, as it is so delicate it does have a tendency to catch so if your dress is heavily embellished our traditional or illusion tulle maybe a better option.
 This tulle works best with slim fitting dresses.
 Like our traditional tulle this is also made in Somerset and is made from a polyester thread.
 This tulle is also known as an English net.
 See real brides wearing silk style veils.

 - Our 'pure soft silk tulle' which is one of the most luxurious of all our tulles, it drapes and handles beautifully.
 Like silk style tulle it has a tendency to catch on embellishments and also works best with slim fitting dresses.
 This tulle is made in France - a country famous for luxurious fabrics.